BLOG

 To help, his godmother (who happened to be a child life specialist) got him a doctor’s kit.
 At first, he was not interested but later, he began playing with and learning about the equipment.
 His mother and godmother practiced his check-ups and procedures, and soon he loved caring for his toy patients.
 He even began using the medical kit on his dogs, Poppy and Wella.

 Today, Journey’s doctor appointments go much more smoothly.
-He can identify the equipment, makes the connection with how he plays with his stuffed animals, and understands the medical staff simply want to help.
+Thanks to the teddy bear clinic, he can identify the equipment, makes the connection with how he plays with his stuffed animals, and understands the medical staff simply want to help.
 He is a happy 2.5 year old, and when he talks about how his ears now, he smiles.

 We wish you equal luck with your teddy bear clinics.
 And for more information and ways to support your child, visit the Children page.